 MenuClose

 Sometimes people learn best by looking at an example.
-Let's take a look of a sample relapse prevention plan.
-It might be the easiest way for you to begin to implement one for yourself.
+Take a look at the sample relapse prevention plan below for ideas on how to implement one for yourself.

 Name: Bob Smith